Ira A. Lipman was a well-known entrepreneur, philanthropist and leader of social justice organizations.

-He is a member of the Council on Foreign Relations and the Committee on Corporate Affairs and has served on the chairman’s advisory council.
-He is a founding member of the council’s homeland security project.
+He was a member of the Council on Foreign Relations and the Committee on Corporate Affairs and has served on the chairman’s advisory council.
+He was a founding member of the council’s homeland security project.

-He has served as National Chairman for two well-known national organizations.
+He served as National Chairman for two well-known national organizations.
 In 1992, he became the Honorary Chairman for Life of the National Conference of Christians and Jews, for which he had served as past National Chairman from 1988 to 1992.
-He is Honorary Chair and Chairman Emeritus of the National Council on Crime and Delinquency.
-He has served as Chairman and Chairman of the Executive committee of the organization in previous years.
-He is also active nationally in a wide range of business, political, religious and human relations, and cultural endeavors.
-He has served on the boards of more than 55 organizations and holds membership in numerous others.
-Mr. Lipman is a concerned and active citizen who for many years has worked to further a variety of social and business causes.
+He was Honorary Chair and Chairman Emeritus of the National Council on Crime and Delinquency.
+He served as Chairman and Chairman of the Executive committee of the organization in previous years.
+He was also active nationally in a wide range of business, political, religious and human relations, and cultural endeavors.
+He served on the boards of more than 55 organizations and holds membership in numerous others.
+Mr. Lipman was a concerned and active citizen who for many years has worked to further a variety of social and business causes.

-In addition, he is a long time Trustee of the Simon Wiesenthal Center, the international human rights organization.
-He has served as Chairman of the Governance Committee, Chairman of the Nominating Committee, and numerous other responsibilities since becoming a trustee in 1982.
+In addition, he was a longtime Trustee of the Simon Wiesenthal Center, the international human rights organization.
+He served as Chairman of the Governance Committee, Chairman of the Nominating Committee, and numerous other responsibilities since becoming a trustee in 1982.

 Early Life and Education

-Married in 1970 to Barbara Kelly, Mr. Lipman is the father of three sons, Gustave, Joshua, and Benjamin.
-His principal residence is New York.
+Married in 1970 to Barbara Kelly, Mr. Lipman was the father of three sons, Gustave, Joshua, and Benjamin.
+His principal residence was New York.